• Home

 These assessments require veterans and care providers to work with a VA social worker and a physician, as required.

 The inclusion of both patient and care provider in this application process is part of the VA Shared Decision Making approach to such care.
-The VA official site says this approach is important for addressing the most pressing needs for all involved.
+The VA says this approach is important for addressing the most pressing needs for all involved.

 The Clinical Need for These Services Is an Important Factor

 Remember, this VA benefit is offered based on the clinical need for such care.
-Those who do not currently qualify, but are concerned that they may need to apply in the future should discuss their situation with a VA representative.
+Those who do not currently qualify, but are concerned that they may need to apply in the future, should discuss their situation with a VA representative.
 They will learn what steps to take in preparation for future needs.

 As mentioned above, being enrolled in the VA health care system is the first step.
 Those who are not currently enrolled should apply to determine basic eligibility for current or future VA programs administered under the VA Standard Medical Benefits package.